SageGrey/exp-exp-exp/zzzzz_cards/23_Whites_benefiting_from_Affirmitive_Action.md

-# Whites benefiting from Affirmitive Action
+# Whites benefiting from Affirmative Action

 White folks through red-lining and GI Bill benefited from affirmative action.
 Black folks came back from a war with nothing, White folks came back with a fast track to the american dream.